 About an hour’s car ride away is Shibamasa World, packed with rides, race cars, and a “Kids Paradise” full of playrooms and ball pits.
 The park’s main attraction is the massive water park and pool.
 It makes for wet and wild fun, but be sure to bring a sun-tent and schedule your visit for less crowded days, as it does get packed during summer weekends.
 You will need a taxi or rental car to reach here, however.

 Hakusan: Bug Out!

-If you’re already headed to Hakusan for the food and natural beauty, and you have young children, make a point to find the Ishikawa Prefecture Petting Insectarium.
-Known colloquially as the Insect Museum, visitors can get an up-close-and-personal look at beetles, butterflies and other buzzing bugs.
-The museum takes some traveling from the nearest station to get to but the memories and photos that can be gotten inside are worth the walk.
+If you’re already headed to Hakusan for the food and natural beauty, make a point to find the Ishikawa Insect Museum.
+Here, visitors can get an up-close-and-personal look at beetles, butterflies and other buzzing bugs.
+The museum takes some traveling from the nearest station to get to, but the memories and photos that can be gotten inside are worth the walk.

 Toyama: Park & Play!

 image from TripAdvisor

 Likewise, if Takaoka, Toyama is already on your destination list for its many large temples, cuisine, and The Great Buddha of Takaoka, a family will find respite in Otogi no Mori Park.
 Though Japan has many small parks for children’s play, this one is a favorite of many in both Ishikawa and Toyama prefectures.
 The grounds features a large observation building, massive jungle gym, and Doraemon characters.

 Doraemon is one of the most prominent children’s characters in print and video media in Japan.
 It’s the story of a futuristic cat who aids a young boy in his daily struggles.
 The character is a cultural icon of Japan and is as ubiquitous among the Japanese as the Peanuts characters are to Americans.